 - Rental / hotel income

 - Finance income

-- Fee income
+- Management and other fee income

 - Sale of inventory

 The majority of the Group's revenue streams have application under other relevant standards and therefore, application of AASB 15 does not apply (rental income, finance income).
-Where the Standard does apply, the Group has assessed that there will be no change to the recognition or measurement of revenue upon application of the Standard or has considered that the impact to the Group's results to be immaterial.
+Where the Standard does apply, the Group has assessed that there will likely be no change to the recognition or measurement of revenue upon application of the Standard or has considered that the impact to the Group's results to be immaterial.